 or this nest with a clutch of duck eggs.

-If you know where to look our nature trail is full of interest.
+If you know where to look, the woods are full of interest.